NIH Program on Health and Extreme Weather

 The NIH HEW Executive Committee

-The NIH Program on Health and Extreme Weather (HEW) is led by an Executive Committee comprising the directors of several NIH institutes and centers.
-The NIEHS director co-chairs the Executive Committee with the director of the Fogarty International Center.
+The NIH Program on Health and Extreme Weather (HEW) is led by an Executive Committee comprised of the directors of several NIH institutes and centers.
 NIEHS is the Program’s administrative home.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD)